dfad1ripe/df_devops_task4/README.md

 3. Depending on OS that you need to use, run the following command:

+  * To install Windows 2008r2 without updates, run `packer build windows_2008_r2.json`

-  * To install Windows 2008r2, **To Do**
+  * To install Windows 2008r2 with updates, run `packer build windows_2008_r2_updated.json`

   * To install Windows 2012r2 without updates, run `packer build windows_2012_r2.json`

   * To install Windows 2012r2 with updates, run `packer build windows_2012_r2_updated.json`

 The build without updates takes 15-30 min on average workstation.
-With updates, prepare to wait for a hour or more.
+With updates, prepare to wait for a hour or more in case of Windows 2012, and 2-4 hours if you are building a bow with Windows 2008.

-Once the build completes, you will a file with .box extension in the current directory, this is vagrant box for the OS of your choice.
+Once the build completes, you will find a file with .box extension in the current directory, this is vagrant box for the OS of your choice.

+A box can then be installed using a syntax like `vagrant box add Windows2008r2 w2008r2.box`.

 ## Q & A: ##